-This tool is a part of the majority of online billing software for enterprises and is used to figure out short-term business solvency.
+This tool is a part of the majority of online billing and invoicing software for enterprises and is used to figure out short-term business solvency.
 In other words, this type of accounting ratio is used to measure the company’s ability to accomplish short-term obligations.
 It indicates the pace at which a company’s asset can turn into cash.

 It is further classified into current ratio, quick ratio, cash ratio, defensive interval ratio, and cash conversion cycle.

 The next variant of the accounting ratio is the solvency ratio and it refers to the company’s ability to meet the long-term debt obligations.
 This type is useful to determine the debt amount that a company can use against the owner’s fund.

 Additionally, this financial ratio type is useful to figure out whether or not a company’s earnings and cash flow are adequate to meet the interest expenses that a business might face in the future.
 This is also categorized into different types.
 In total, there are five versions of this ratio.